-The qualification concept of the graduate research training programme includes the following four key components:
+The coordinated qualification concept of the graduate research training group includes the following key components:

 An interdisciplinary three-person team of academic supervisors looks after each doctoral student individually and on a regular basis.

-National and international visiting scholars on space and society will be regularly invited for lectures and workshops.
-In addition, a grant for a two-month research period will be awarded every year by the MGK to one PhD student from abroad, whose thesis is thematically relevant.
-The MGK also encourages and funds periods to study abroad for their own doctoral candidates at institutions outside Germany.
+National and international experts within the broader field of spatial research are regularly invited as visiting scholars for lectures and workshops.
+In addition, a grant for a two-month research stay at the CRC will be awarded every year by the MGK to one doctoral student from abroad.
+The research training group also encourages and funds short-term stays of its members at international institutions outside of Germany.

-Soft skills training is compulsory and topical workshops are optional to close knowledge gaps within and across disciplines, and to provide core competences and training in integrated thinking in collaborative networks.
+Compulsory soft skills courses and optional workshops to close knowledge gaps within and across disciplines aim to provide core competences as well as training in integrated ways of thinking.